 We will return the instrument to you clearly labeled non-repairable with information to contact customer service if you would like to purchase a replacement.

 Can you color code our instruments and what colors do you provide?

 Absolutely!
 We can color code both new instruments or instruments being sent in for repair & sharpening.
 We have a variety of colors.
 We can color code black, blue, baby blue, navy blue, gray, brown, mint green, hunter green, salmon orange, pink, lavender, violet, purple, red, white, or yellow.
 This is a very involved powder coating process and can only be completed by sending your instruments to our repair facility, located at 4575 Hudson Drive, Stow, OH 44224.
 We can also remove any chipping or flaking previously coated instruments & re-color them.

 Click here for color options

 IMS does not provide loaners for our Animal Health Division.

 Does IMS warranty their surgical instruments?

-IMS offers a limited lifetime guarantee on all German-grade surgical instruments.
+IMS offers a limited lifetime repair guarantee on all German-grade surgical instruments.
 See our repair guarantee for more information.